 Sometimes we all need a good cry.
 But instead of sneaking a sob session in the bathroom at work, why not try scheduling one in the privacy of your own home, maybe surrounded by some equally emotional friends and ample amounts of tissues and wine?
-(If you're looking for something a little lighter, check out the best comedies on Netflix instead) The following dozen movies are the most tragic that Netflix has to offer.
+(If you're looking for something a little lighter, check out the best comedies on Netflix instead) The following dozen movies are the most tragic that #Netflix has to offer.
 This compilation of untimely deaths, painful illnesses, broken hearts and cruel twists of fate is guaranteed to leave you blubbering uncontrollably.
 Check out our sad movies on Netflix below.

 Go ahead, let it all out...